-- As revealed at the meeting of 16 June 2017, increase the level of detail of Meeting Minutes was proposed.
+- As revealed at the meeting of 16 June 201735, increase the level of detail of Meeting Minutes was proposed.
 This means documenting in further detail discussions around recommendations and other issues related to EITI reporting.
-Onwards, recommendations from the first Validation have been discussed by the CMPE in detail and in a disaggregated manner on several occasions. - Strengthening of subnational implementation in the following areas: Piura, Moquegua, Arequipa and Apurímac.
+Onwards, recommendations from the first Validation have been discussed by the CMPE in detail and in a disaggregated manner on several occasions36. - Strengthening of subnational implementation in the following areas: Piura, Moquegua, Arequipa and Apurímac37.
 The establishment of regional commissions was encouraged in these areas and regional reports were elaborated to track the use of the money transferred to subnational levels.
 At the time of writing, an EITI process has also just been established in the Loreto region. - Compliance with the Open Government Commitment was also considered as a relevant contribution linked to EITI implementation in Peru.
-Given the difficulties in accessing information from public resources linked to extractive activities, Peru's Action Plan (p.
+Given the difficulties in accessing information from public resources linked to extractive activities, Peru's Action Plan38 (p.
 25) develops key points to deal with it. - Cooperation to share EITI's experience with other government sectors.
-A further technical assistance from the Ministry of Mines and Energy to the Ministry of Production to increase the scope of transparency for EITI implementation has been discussed as an action to strengthen the impact on natural resources governance. - Disclosure of social and environmental topics on the extractive sector for the first time in the 2015-2016 EITI Report (p.
-150), such as environmental auditing processes, strengthening of the social and environmental regulations and compiling information from companies' investments on sustainable development.
+A further technical assistance from the Ministry of Mines and Energy to the Ministry of Production to increase the scope of https://eiti.org/sites/default/files/documents/peru international secretariat initial assessment final as of 15 sept 2 016 1.pdf